Jenny Kwan (1967 - )

 Jenny Kwan is a ground-breaking politician from Vancouver.
 She was the first Chinese-Canadian cabinet minister in British Columbia, and a senior member of the provincial caucus of the NDP.

-- In 1993 at age 26, she was the youngest city councilor in Vancouver’s history.
+- In 1993 at age 26, she was the youngest city councillor in Vancouver’s history.

 - When she was elected MLA in 1996, she was one of the first Chinese-Canadians to sit in the BC Legislative Assembly.